Ferocactus wislizeni

 nativeRegion

-Sonoran and Chihuahuan Deserts of the southwestern United States and northern Mexico.
+Sonoran and Chihuahuan Deserts of the SW United States (AZ, NM, TX) and N Mexico (Sonora, Chihuahua).

 usdaZones